 Recycle your food scraps to create compost!
 Composting is the controlled management of the decomposition of organic material so that it becomes a nutrient-rich soil amendment that helps plants thrive.

 Benefits of Composting:

-Jersey City residents now have the option to drop off their food waste at three locations within the City.
+Jersey City residents now have the option to drop off their food waste at locations within the City.
 UPDATED HOURS AND LOCATIONS AS OF JANUARY 8, 2020, below:

 Ready to Compost Yourself?

-Beginning this spring, the City is excited to pilot its first ever Backyard Composting Pilot, where we’ll offer discounted materials, free workshops, and an opportunity to help divert thousands of pounds of organic waste from landfills.
-Additionally, your compost will help beautify your garden and neighborhood!
+The City piloted its first-ever Backyard Composting Pilot in the spring of 2019.
+Participants were offered discounted materials, free workshops, and an opportunity to help divert thousands of pounds of organic waste from landfills.
+Additionally, their compost helped beautify their gardens and neighborhoods!